1What browser do I need to have to use SMASHDOCs?

 After clicking on the picture a context menu with the tab "Update picture" opens.
-Click on this tab to open a dialog window.
-You can also simply double-click on the image to bring up the dialog box.
+Click on this tab to open a dialogue window.
+You can also simply double-click on the image to bring up the dialogue box.
 You can select the new image from your PC or simply Drag and Drop it.
 The image is updated by clicking on "Save".

 To view the previous version of an image, you can open the tab "Section History".
 Click on the small number to the right of the section.
 A column on the right opens and you can view all previous versions of the current image.
 It also shows which user added which version and when.

 To create a comment for the image, you can click on the image.
 After clicking a context menu of the picture opens, where you were offered two possibilities to create a comment.
 You can either immediately select the blue tab "Comment" or "Comment" from the context menu itself.
 A column for writing comments opens on the right side.
 Enter your message and decide who can see the comment.
 A click on "Create" completes the action and the comment is created.

 92Why can't I upload an image or replace an existing image?

 In this case you do not have the required user role.
 You can only edit the content of documents in revision mode if you have the role "Editor" or "Approver".

 To insert tables, simply click on the section under which the table should be inserted and select "Insert table" from the formatting bar.
 A dialogue box opens and you can fill, link and format rows and columns according to your wishes, set the total size and assign a title, which is then displayed as a signature.

 You have also a possibility to import finished tables from Excel.
 However, this is only possible via the dialogue box and not directly in the text.